Curious about options trading … but unclear about how it works or how to get started?

 This is a common strategy with call options.

-Like with a long call, you’ve got to determine an expiration date.
-You have to try your best to choose a reasonable date range where you think it will go down in value.
+- Try your best to choose a reasonable date range in which you think it will go down in value.

-This is an aggressive approach, and it’s best when you believe that the asset will experience huge growth very soon.
+This aggressive approach works best when you believe that the asset will experience huge growth very soon.

-Here, you sell a certain number of put options, then buy more put options of the same underlying asset with a lower strike price.
+The trader sells a certain number of put options then buys more put options of the same underlying asset with a lower strike price.

 How to Make Money Trading Options

-There are no guarantees in trading… regardless of what you’re trading.
-However, that being said, here’s how it could work out in a positive scenario.
+There are no guarantees in ANY trading.
+That said, here’s how it could work out…

-Say that your contract offers the option to purchase a stock at $20 per share.
-If, during the duration of the options contract, that stock went up to $50 per share, you’d still be able to execute your order at the lower price.
+Say your contract offers the option to purchase a stock at $20 per share.
+If that stock went up to $50 per share, you’d still be able to execute your order at the lower price.
 Good on you!

-In addition, options can help you make the most of a potential trade … they help you maximize potential profits while also controlling your losses.
+In addition, options can help you maximize potential profits while also controlling your losses.
+That can make it sound easy.
+Rest assured, it’s not.

 In and Out of the Money